Psychology Bachelor’s Degree Program Highlights

 - Vocational Rehabilitation Specialist

-Work as a lab assistant in the Department of Psychology’s operant-conditioning rat lab.
+Work as a lab assistant in the Department of Psychology’s operant conditioning lab.
 Psychology majors have opportunities to conduct research and get hands-on training working directly with living organisms and applying the basic principles of animal behavior while studying a lab rat and writing standard lab reports.

 Senior Thesis Symposium